From 2-5 years (Early Years)

 A Unique Child

 We understand that the complexity of the children’s needs, academically, physically and medically has an impact on the way children learn and access their world.
-By providing a happy, safe, caring, stimulating and well organised environment; children in the EYFS thrive, learn and develop by building upon what they already know, have experienced and can do.
+By providing a happy, safe, caring, stimulating and well-organised environment, children in the EYFS thrive, learn and develop by building upon what they already know, have experienced and can do.

 Positive Relationships